Such a Fun Age: Plot

-Alix Chamberlain is a wealthy blogger and public speaker in her early thirties who has built a brand known as "LetHer Speak" around the practice of writing old-fashioned letters to businesses, often in exchange for free product samples, and encouraging women to be assertive.
-Alix's family has moved from New York City to her hometown of Philadelphia for her husband Peter's job as a television anchor, and her career is stalling as she raises two children and attempts to write her first book.
-Alix hires Emira Tucker, a 25-year-old African-American college graduate, as a babysitter to care for her three-year-old daughter Briar.
+Alix Chamberlain is a wealthy influencer, blogger, and public speaker in her early thirties who has built a brand known as "LetHer Speak" around the practice of writing old-fashioned letters to businesses, often in exchange for free product samples and encouraging women to be assertive.
+Alix's family has moved from New York City to Philadelphia for her husband Peter's job as a television anchor, and her career is stalling as she raises two children and attempts to write her first book.
+Alix hires Emira Tucker, a 25-year-old African American college graduate, as a babysitter to care for her three-year-old daughter Briar.
 Alix also has an infant daughter named Catherine.
+Emira appreciates that Briar is a unique and rambunctious child but also notices Briar's antics irritate Alix and lead her to neglect Briar in favor of Catherine.

 Alix and Peter's home is egged at night and a window is broken after Peter received backlash for making a racist remark on-air, though he insists the comment was thoughtless.
 Alix calls Emira, who is at a party with friends, to take Briar with her to a local, trendy supermarket while she and Peter speak with the police.
 At the store, Emira, her friend Zara, and Briar dance to Whitney Houston and are noticed by an older white woman.
 After Zara leaves, a security guard approaches Emira at the white woman's behest and questions why Emira is with Briar.
 Emira explains the situation but the guard refuses to believe she is a babysitter, and Emira is freed only once Peter shows up and corroborates her story.
 The incident is recorded by a white bystander, Kelley Copeland, who urges Emira to seek justice against the store.
 Emira is shaken but does not want attention; she has him email the video to her and delete it from his phone.

 Alix is shocked by the incident and tries to treat Emira better, offering her extra pay and gifts, and becomes intent on developing a friendship with her, though Emira simply regards Alix as her employer.
 Meanwhile, Emira runs into Kelley again on the train, and the two start dating.
 For Thanksgiving, Alix invites Emira and her boyfriend to the Chamberlain home.
-Upon meeting, they realize that Alix (formerly Alex Murphy) and Kelley dated at in high school and parted on bad terms.
-Later, Kelley tells Emira that she needs to quit her job because Alix is racist: in high school she called the police to a party at her mansion home, indirectly caused a Black student, Robbie, to lose his scholarship when he was arrested with drugs, and has a history of surrounding herself with black employees.
+Upon meeting, they realize that Alix (formerly Alex Murphy) and Kelley dated in high school and parted on bad terms.
+Later, Kelley tells Emira that she needs to quit her job because Alix is racist: in high school, she called the police to a party at her mansion home, indirectly causing a black student, Robbie, to lose his scholarship when he was arrested with drugs, and has a history of surrounding herself with black employees.
 Emira, feeling Kelley is being inconsiderate of her anxiety about her employment status and lack of professional career, refuses to quit.